-- Support the development of new and existing tourism-related facilities and products (e.g., visitor experiences, attractions and public spaces) to better serve historically and currently underserved and under-resourced communities. - Stimulate and bolster regenerative tourism business and product development opportunities, providing visitors with immersive Oregon experiences, particularly in rural communities and tribal lands. - Reduce high visitation pressures and increase community livability by investing in the development of niche tourism product that is based on growing visitor demand and Oregon's competitive advantage (e.g., outdoor recreation, culinary, agritourism, arts and culture). - 5.
-Provide resources and assistance to tourism-related businesses, organizations and communities that are experiencing, or have recently experienced, crises (e.g., wildfires, drought, global pandemic, houselessness). - 6.
+- Support the stewardship and development of new and existing tourism experiences and amenities. - Stimulate and bolster regenerative tourism business and product development opportunities in urban, rural and tribal lands, providing visitors with immersive Oregon experiences. - 3.
+Reduce high visitation pressures and increase community livability by investing in the development of niche tourism product that is based on growing visitor demand and Oregon's competitive advantage (e.g., outdoor recreation, culinary, agritourism, arts and culture). - 4.
+Provide resources and assistance to tourism-related businesses, organizations and communities that are experiencing, or have experienced, crises (e.g., wildfires, drought, global pandemic). - 5.
 Utilize partnerships to advance educational and career opportunities to develop, attract and retain Oregon's tourism workforce.